syncopika/piano_roll_browser/README.md

 Changing note lock size:
 ![changing note lock size](screenshots/note_lock.gif "changing note lock size")

-- **want to add custom instrument presets?** use this other tool (https://syncopika.github.io/soundmaker/), download your preset, and import it in the piano roll! see the demo_presets folder for examples.
-Currently the kind of presets I support is extremely basic (just 2 kinds of nodes with limited customizations) but I plan to make more improvements in the future.

 check out a demo! see the demo dropdown box.